wave7-grupo3/desafio_integrador/README.md

 Unit and integration testing was done using JUnit for the assertions and Mockito to do the Mocks.

 The layers were tested, with at least 80% coverage of methods and lines, checking the consistency of the methods used for the development of the project.
+In the individual requirement, the minimum test coverage of 50% of methods and rows.

 ### API Documentation